 Conifers, Heuchera and heathers

-Heathers like similar conditions to most conifers and are a good plant group to look for great plant combinations.
+Heathers like similar conditions to most conifers and are great when part of a display.
 Either choose those that flower well or those that have bright and cheerful foliage.

 9. Black LaceEelder, Golden Hop, Golden Feverfew and Sun Spurge